 You should strongly consider engaging with PTSD treatment in the following circumstances:

-PTSD affects people differently, so it’s key to find a highly personalized treatment plan taken your specific trauma as well as your personal circumstances into account.
+PTSD affects people differently, so it’s key to find a highly personalized treatment plan for your specific trauma as well as taking your personal circumstances into account.

-The most effective form of PTSD treatment involved medication and/or psychotherapy.
+The most effective form of PTSD treatment involves medication and/or psychotherapy.

 Antidepressants are proven effective for treating the symptoms of PTSD.

 This medication can help control the more taxing symptoms of PTSD, including worry, numbness, anger, and depression.

 You can also take advantage of other medications to treat nightmares and sleep disturbances.